ceu-lang/ceu/docs/requests.md

 ### Failure

-The first problem with the conversion above is that it does handle failures.
+We need to consider failures when using the request pattern because the requesting `emit` might not always end up awaking the associated `await` as expected.
-Considering the raw syntax (without the `output/input` and `request` sugars), an error could happen immediately, at the point of the `emit`; or later, when the application is already at the point of the corresponding `await`.
+In fact, an error could happen immediately, at the point of the `emit`; or later, when the application is already at the point of the corresponding `await`.
 An *early error* happens if the resource is not yet bounded to the output event (e.g., not yet configured or connected).
 A *late error* happens if the resource is bounded but cannot handle the request